 Other areas found in the hills and valleys include Eskdale, Dartmoor Valley, Tukituki, Southern Foothills and Central Hawkes Bay.

-Mills Reef's five vineyards are located exclusively in Hawkes Bay, in the following specially selected sites:
+Mills Reef's selected vineyards are located exclusively in Hawkes Bay, in the following locations:

-- stony soils of the warm inland Gimblett Gravels district for fine Bordeaux-varietal reds and Syrah wines
+- the stony soils of the warm inland Gimblett Gravels District for fine Bordeaux-varietal reds, Syrah and flinty ripely structured Chardonnay

-- the alluvial soils of the Mangatahi (southern) foothills for fresh lively Sauvignon Blanc and Pinot Gris.
+- the alluvial soils of the Mangatahi (southern) foothills, having a larger diurnal variation, which yields fresh lively Sauvignon Blanc, Pinot Gris and Chardonnay